Kathy CerminaraProfessor of Law

 Professor Kathy Cerminara bridges the medical and legal professions with her work on patients’ rights in the end-of-life decision-making arena.
 She co-authors the nationally known treatise, The Right to Die: The Law of End-of-Life Decisionmaking, and is a reviewer for several medical and medical-legal journals.
 Her scholarship most recently has focused on the intersection between end-of-life care, palliative care, and health care coverage policy.
 At the Nova Southeastern University Shepard Broad Law Center, she is a full professor and serves as Director of Faculty Development.

 Professor Cerminara teaches Torts, Health Policy, Bioethics & Quality of Care, Administrative Law, Civil Procedure, and other health-law-related courses.
-She also created and was the initial director of the online Master of Science in Health Law program for non-lawyers.
+She also created and was the initial director of the online Master of Science in Health Law program for graduate students.

 Since 2012, she has been a member of the International Scientific Committee for the International Academy of Law & Mental Health, based in Montreal, Canada.
 In that position, she has co-organized the stream of therapeutic jurisprudence presentations for two of the Academy’s bi-annual Congresses: one in Amsterdam in 2013 and one in Vienna in 2015 (currently being planned).